3P's lessons plans

 Cut out the three circular wheels.
 Layer the wheels in order.
 Fasten them together in the center using a brass fastener.

 Students will spin the wheels to mix and match until all three parts show the correct match.
 Say the full match out loud: “I see six apples.
 The number is 6.
 The word is six.”
+It's a fun review — spin to match all three.

 Here’s why you’ll love visiting my other blog EFL Preschool Teachers: https://eflpreschoolteachers.blogspot.com/